Let's Build Resiliency from the Roots Up

 AC Stauble is an herbalist, farmer, and community builder.

-Gather in our big red barn with herbalists, farmers, astrologers, artists, musicians to learn about the magic of plants and to deepen our connection with nature and each other.
+Gather in our big red barn with herbalists, farmers, astrologers, artists, musicians, community leaders to learn about the magic of plants and to deepen our connection with nature and each other.

 About the Land